Taichung Broadcasting Station

 Address:No. 1, Diantai Street, North District, Taichung City 404

-Parking Information:Due to the narrow alleyways and limited parking spaces on Radio Street, it is recommended to use public transportation.
+Parking Information:Due to the narrow alleys and limited parking spaces on Radio Street, it is recommended to use public transportation.
 Please refer to the transportation information menu.

-Remarks:The park is open for free admission and does not require a ticket.
-There will be charges for various exhibitions and series of activities within the park, based on actual ticket prices and announcements for the activities.
-Smoking, chewing betel nut, spitting, setting off firecrackers and fireworks, gambling, excessive drinking, littering, and stealing electricity and water are all prohibited within the park.
+Remarks:The park has free admission and does not require a ticket.
+Fees will be charged for various exhibitions and series of activities within the park, according to the actual ticket prices and announcements of the events.
+Smoking, betel nut chewing, spitting, setting off firecrackers and fireworks, gambling, excessive drinking, littering, and stealing electricity and water are prohibited throughout the park.

 Recommended Hotel Bookings